odogwu25/Hybrid-Recommendation-Systems/README.md

 ![](https://github.com/odogwu25/Hybrid-Recommendation-Systems/blob/main/Images/Hybrid%202.png)

-- **Random Forest (Sentiment model) & RNN (Ratings model):**

-According to the data, the hybrid model works best when sentiment weights are between 0.0 and 0.6.
+- **Random Forest (Sentiment model) & RNN (Rating model):** According to the data, the hybrid model works best when sentiment weights are between 0.0 and 0.6.
 At these sentiment weight levels, the model maintains constant validation accuracy, precision, and recall metrics, with a modest peak in performance occurring at 0.3 sentiment weight levels.
 The F1 score remains constant throughout this range, demonstrating a balanced model.
 A noteworthy improvement in the model's classification performance can be seen in the ROC, which peaks at a sentiment weight of 0.5.
 Therefore, it is advised to set the sentiment weight at 0.6 or lower to get the best results, as this range shows the greatest ROC values and the most stable results of other metrics.

 ![](https://github.com/odogwu25/Hybrid-Recommendation-Systems/blob/main/Images/hybrid%203.png)